Eastern Qilian Shan mountains

 About

-The IBAT platform is the world’s most authoritative biodiversity data platform, providing trusted data to assess biodiversity risks and align with global frameworks to support nature-positive goals.
-Our datasets are the World Database of Protected Areas (WDPAs), World database of Key Biodiversity Areas (WDKBA) and the IUCN Red list of Threatened Species.
-We also provide derived datasets in the form of the Rarity-Weighted Richness layer and Species Threat Abatement and Restoration or STAR metric.
+IBAT is the only organisation to provide commercial access to world-leading datasets the World Database on Protected and Conserved Areas (WDPCA), World database of Key Biodiversity Areas (WDKBA) and the IUCN Red List of Threatened Species.
+We also provide derived datasets - the Rarity-Weighted Richness layer and Species Threat Abatement and Restoration or STAR metric.

 Our vision

-At IBAT our vision is that authoritative biodiversity data results in organisations taking positive action for nature.
+Our vision is that authoritative biodiversity data results in organisations taking positive action for nature.

 Our mission